Clinics & Services

 The practice team provides care for patients who are pregnant.
-The midwife mainly undertakes antenatal care, the doctors will see patients when the pregnancy is confirmed and again at 24 weeks (if it is more convenient for the patient the midwife is happy to undertake the 24 week check).
+The midwife mainly undertakes antenatal care, the doctors will see patients when the pregnancy is confirmed or should the patient wish to see the doctor at any other time during the pregancy.
 The midwife arranges an initial appointment to see patients in her clinic and then books all necessary follow-up appointments.
 Once a pregnancy is confirmed the patient needs to book into a routine double appointment with the doctor, the doctor will make the appropriate referral for obstetric care.

 As part of their long-term management all patients are encouraged to attend the asthma clinic for an annual check, this ensures that you are taking the most appropriate medication and that your asthma is controlled.
 A reminder will be sent to patients when their clinic visit is due.
 Support and advice is also offered for smoking cessation.
 This clinic is only intended for long-term asthma management.
 For urgent asthma care, please make an appointment with any doctor in the usual way.

 Inhaler technique - there are a lot of different inhalers available.
 Are you using your inhaler correctly?
 Here is a short video to help you check how your inhaler should be used:

 Immunisation clinics are held on Wednesday between 10am and 11.30am.

 Cardiovascular Risk Assessment

 The practice nurses carry out cardiovascular risk assessments (referral is from a doctor so please speak to a doctor if you believe there are indications that you need an assessment).
 We can offer advice on the main causes of heart disease: smoking, high blood pressure, a family history of heart attacks or stroke, high cholesterol and obesity.

 Our practice nurses do routine smears; they are carried out in accordance with guidance from the NHS Cervical Screening Programme.